 - Asample is the absorbance of the sample extract/standard mixed with DPPH.

-Based on graphic values of the percentage of DPPH inhibition vs extractconcentration, the half-maximal inhibitory concentration (IC50) (the concentration of the extract needed to inhibit 50% of the DPPH) of each extract was estimated.
+Based on graphic values of the percentage of DPPH inhibition vs extractconcentration, the half-maximal inhibitory concentration (IC50) (the concentration of the sampleneeded to inhibit 50% of the DPPH) of each samplewas estimated.
 The antioxidant activities of all the samples were compared to the antioxidant activity of ascorbic acid, i.e. ascorbic acid was used as a reference standard.

 Reducing power assay

-The reducing power assay method is designedbasing on the reduction potential of the components by reacting with potassium ferricyanide (Fe3+) to form potassium ferrocyanide (Fe2+).
+The reducing power assay method is designedbased on the reduction potential of the components by reacting with potassium ferricyanide (Fe3+) to form potassium ferrocyanide (Fe2+).
 The latter product mixed with ferric chloride form ferric–ferrous complex having an absorption maximum of 700 nm16.The reducing ability of ASEO was determined according to a method reported by Oyaizu17.
-The aliquots of different concentrations of the standard/test sample extracts(10 to 100 μg.mL-1) in 1.0 mL of distilled water were mixed with 2.5 mL of (pH 6.6) phosphate buffer + 2.5 mL of (1%) potassium ferricyanide.
+The aliquots of different concentrations of the standard/test sample (10 to 100 μg.mL-1) in 1.0 mL of distilled water were mixed with 2.5 mL of (pH 6.6) phosphate buffer + 2.5 mL of (1%) potassium ferricyanide.
 Subsequently to a cooling step, the mixture was placed in a water bath at 50°C for 20 minutes.
-2.5 mL (10%) trichloroacetic acid aliquots were added to the mixture, which was then centrifuged for 10 minutes at 3000 rpm.The upper layer of solution 2.5 mL was mixed with 2.5 mL distilled water and a freshly prepared 0.5 mL of (0.1%) ferric chloride solution.
+About 2.5 mL (10%) trichloroacetic acid aliquots were added to the mixture, which was then centrifuged for 10 minutes at 3000 rpm.The upper layer of solution of 2.5 mL was mixed with 2.5 mL distilled water and a freshly prepared 0.5 mL of (0.1%) ferric chloride solution.
 The absorbance was measured at 700 nm in a UV spectrometer.
-The solutions are prepared on the day of the experiment and well protected from sunlight.
+The solutions wereprepared on the day of the experiment and well protected from sunlight.
 Ascorbic acid at various concentrations (5 to 40 μg.mL-1) was used as standard.
-The control sample was prepared using a similar procedure but by replacing the EO with an equal volume of methanol.
+The sample was prepared using a similar procedure but by replacing the EO with an equal volume of methanol.
 The absorbance values were plotted against the concentration, and a linear regression analysis was carried out.
 The higher absorbance of the reaction mixture indicates a greater reducing power.
 All data were recorded as mean ± SD for three replicates.

 Statistical analysis